VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/cart-connection.md

 # CartConnection ==~object~==

-The `CartConnection` type is used to represent a connection of carts and provides metadata and pagination information for the retrieved carts.
+This type is used to represent a connection of carts and provides metadata and pagination information for the retrieved carts.

 ## Field